mtolan2023/credit-risk-classification/README.md

 ## Summary

 Overall, our random oversampled model performed very well with a balanced accuracy score of 99%.
 We believe that it would be valuable to implement this model to evaluate credit-worthiness of potential borrowers.
-While both models did very well to identify healthly loans, the improved recall of the oversampled model achieved 99% success in identifying at-risk borrowers.
+While both models did well to identify healthly loans, the improved recall of the oversampled model achieved 99% success in identifying at-risk borrowers.
 The precision was 84%, meaning that our model has more of a chance of over-predicting risk to underpredicting risk, which would likely be deemed acceptable/necessary for business.